 Christmas is so much fun, but can also bring a lot of “stuff” into your home.
-These are my tips for organizing after Christmas chaos.
+These simple Christmas storage tips will help you organize after Christmas – without the stress!

-We had an incredible time celebrating the holidays and our home shows it!
-All of the gifts that we spent hours meticulously wrapping need to find a home as well as the paper itself.
+All of the gifts that we spend hours meticulously wrapping need to find a home – as well as the wrapping paper itself!

 Boxes consume more than double the space.
 Open items, maintaining any assembly instructions and recycle packaging.